 Why is Leah important in the Bible?

 Scriptural in the beginning, Leah signifies “slow, fatigued” from the Hebrew “Leah” (לֵאָה) – even though we attempt and twist that significance with a more certain derivation of “loose, sluggish, fantastic.”
-Borne from the Hebrew Bible and Christian Old Testament, we are acquainted with Leah as Jacob’s first spouse in the book of Genesis.
+Borne from the Hebrew Bible and Christian Old Testament, we are acquainted with Leah as Jacob’s first spouse in Genesis.

 Leah is important and significant in the Bible.
 She was the tool of God because she gave birth to 3 tribes of Israel.
 Minor, a character in Judeo-Christian writing, is the disliked spouse of the Biblical patriarch Jacob.
 Leah was Jacob’s first spouse and the more seasoned sister of his second (and inclined toward) wife, Rachel.
 She is the mother of Jacob’s first child, Reuben.